Block-experts/blockchain-presentations/wallet/key-concepts.md

 - Avoiding the purchase of hardware wallets from unofficial or untrusted sources to prevent tampering. -->
 ---
 # Paper Wallets
-Paper wallets are a form of cold storage where private and public keys are printed on paper.
-They are highly secure against online threats but require careful handling to avoid physical damage or loss.

-### Advantages of Paper Wallets
-- **Offline Storage**: Since they are not connected to the internet, paper wallets are immune to hacking and malware.
-- **Cost-Effective**: Creating a paper wallet is free, requiring only a printer and paper.

-### Disadvantages of Paper Wallets
-- **Fragility**: Paper can be easily damaged, lost, or destroyed by fire or water.
-- **No Backup**: If the paper wallet is lost or damaged, the funds are irretrievable.
+Paper wallets store your cryptocurrency keys offline by printing them on paper.

+- **Pros:** Immune to online attacks, no special hardware needed.
+- **Cons:** Vulnerable to physical damage or loss; if lost, funds are unrecoverable.

+> **Tip:** Always generate paper wallets offline and keep multiple secure copies.
 <!--
 ### Best Practices for Paper Wallets
 - Use a trusted wallet generator in an offline environment.